Nazeeefa/Dinoflagellates/analyses/salmon_comparison.md

 ### Output:

-#### TSV format file listing the name (Name) of each transcript, its length (Length), effective length, and its abundance in terms of Transcripts Per Million (TPM) and estimated number of reads (NumReads) originating from this transcript
+#### TSV format file listing the transcript identifier (Name) of each transcript, its length (Length), effective length, and its abundance in terms of Transcripts Per Million (TPM) and estimated number of reads (NumReads) originating from this transcript

 Name    Length  EffectiveLength TPM     NumReads CAMNT_0050930533        1444    1264.065        7.224368        377.000000